Wuldi1/TasteMatcher/frontend/README.md

 The frontend project is structured as follows:

 - `src/`: Contains the source code for the frontend application.
-  - `main.tsx`: The entry point for the React application.
+  - `index.tsx`: The entry point for the React application.
-  - `App.tsx`: The main application component.
+  - `App.tsx`: The main application component (providers + routing).
-  - `components/`: Contains reusable components, such as `HelloFetch.tsx`.
+  - `components/`: Contains reusable components.

 ## API Integration